aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

   validation in the background job;
 - sessions are owned by the authenticated username and use unguessable IDs;
 - file count, individual size, and total-session size are bounded; and
-- abandoned results expire after seven days.
+- every session, including an interrupted partial upload, expires after seven days.

 The default session directory is Flask's non-public `instance` directory and may be overridden with `ASI676MC_CALIBRATION_FOLDER`.
 Do not move sessions into